hashicorp/terraform-aws-consul-ecs/examples/service-sameness/README.md

-# Peering of Consul clusters via Mesh gateways on ECS.
+# Service sameness using mesh gateways on ECS.

 This example demonstrates Consul's service sameness usecase using mesh gateways on ECS.
 This feature only works with a Consul enterprise installation.